Autonomic instructions: Please click here to review test preparation instructions

 - No medications that may interfere with the test.
 Review list of medications that may need to be stopped before the test because they may affect the results.

-- No nicotine (cigarettes) for eight (8) hours before the test.
+- No nicotine (cigarettes) for twenty-four (24) hours before the test.

-- No caffeine (coffee, cola, energy drinks, tea, etc.) for eight (8) hours before the test.
+- No caffeine (coffee, cola, energy drinks, tea, etc.) for twenty-four (24) hours before the test.

-- No alcohol the evening before the test.
+- No alcohol for twenty-four (24) hours before the test.

 - No medical or recreational marijuana for at least three (3) days prior to test.

 - Eat and drink normally for 24 hours prior to testing and make sure you are well hydrated the day before your test.
 Please note you will not be able to use the restroom during testing.